- Category 1 - ICT Planning, Consultancy and Advisory Services

 Category 1 - ICT Planning, Consultancy and Advisory ServicesShow more

-This category caters for planning, consultancy and advisory services as listed below, in which ICT is central to the requirement:
+For planning, consultancy and advisory services in which ICT is central to the requirement.
+Services include but are not limited to:

 - Program identification and preparation services for digital transformation, including readiness planning.